-The following discusses potential water quality issues or concerns as well as water filtration options for residents of Lexington, MA, whose homes are supplied by Lexington’s Department of Public Works, Water & Sewer.
-If you are on a private well, getting a water test is the starting point in determining if a water filtration system or water softener is recommended for improved water quality.
+The following discusses potential water quality issues or concerns as well as water filtration options for residents of Lexington, MA.
+Water is supplied by Lexington’s Department of Public Works, Water & Sewer.
+If you are on a private well, getting a water test is the recommended starting point.

 LEXINGTON PUBLIC WATER SUPPLY

-The water supply originates from the Massachusetts Water Resources Authority (MWRA).
+Lexington’s water supply originates from the Massachusetts Water Resources Authority (MWRA).
 The latest available Annual Water Quality Report can be viewed at the following link MWRA Annual Report.
-While the water quality is generally pretty good from MWRA, there are issues that may occur causing various types of staining in the home’s sinks, bathtubs, toilets, showers and other plumbing fixtures.
-Additionally, you may experience taste and odor issues that are commonly associated with chloramine (a chlorine, ammonia compound), which is used to disinfect the water and control bacterial growth.
+The water quality is generally pretty good from MWRA.
+Possible issues may occur causing staining in the home’s sinks, bathtubs, toilets, showers and other plumbing fixtures.
+Additionally, you may experience taste and odor issues that are commonly associated with chloramine (a chlorine, ammonia compound).
+This is used by MWRA to disinfect the water and control bacterial growth.
 There is a “Frequently Asked Questions” publication provided by MWRA that reviews what you may encounter.
 See the link at MWRA Frequently Asked Qs.

 CONCERNS REGARDING POTENTIAL LEAD EXPOSURE

-Each year, Lexington works with the MWRA to test water in homes that are likely to have high lead levels — usually homes with lead service lines or lead solder.
-More than one home in Lexington tested above the Action Level for lead.
-Therefore, the Water and Sewer Division has begun a program to replace home lead service connections.
-To find out if you might have a lead service line and how it can be replaced, you may contact the Water & Sewer Division at (781) 861-2757 or (781) 862-0500.
+Each year, Lexington works with the MWRA to test water in homes that are likely to have high lead levels.
+Usually homes with lead service lines or lead solder are suspect.
+The Water and Sewer Division has begun a program to replace home lead service connections.
+To find out if you have a lead service line and how it can be replaced, contact the Water & Sewer Division at (781) 861-2757 or (781) 862-0500.

 WATER FILTRATION SYSTEMS & WATER SOFTENERS